antimof/UxPlay/README.txt

 (Instructions for Debian/Ubuntu; adapt these for other Linuxes; for macOS, see below).

+Make sure that your distribution provides OpenSSL 1.1.1 or later, and libplist 2.0 or later.
+(This means Debian 10 "Buster", Ubuntu 18.04 or later.)
+If it doesnt, you may need to build and install these from source (see below).

 You need a C/C++ compiler (e.g. g++) with the standard development libraries installed.
 Make sure that cmake\>=3.4.1 and pkg-config are also installed: "sudo apt-get install cmake pkg-config".
 In a terminal window, change directories to the source directory of the downloaded source code ("UxPlay-master" for zipfile downloads, "UxPlay" for "git clone" downloads), then do

+1.  `sudo apt-get install libssl-dev libplist-dev` (unless you need to build OpenSSL and libplist from source).
-1.  `sudo apt-get install libssl-dev libplist-dev libavahi-compat-libdnssd-dev libgstreamer1.0-dev libgstreamer-plugins-base1.0-dev gstreamer1.0-libav gstreamer1.0-plugins-bad`
+2.  `sudo apt-get install libavahi-compat-libdnssd-dev libgstreamer1.0-dev libgstreamer-plugins-base1.0-dev gstreamer1.0-libav gstreamer1.0-plugins-bad`
-2.  `sudo apt-get install gstreamer1.0-vaapi` (For hardware-accelerated Intel graphics, but not NVIDIA)
+3.  `sudo apt-get install gstreamer1.0-vaapi` (For hardware-accelerated Intel graphics, but not NVIDIA)
-3.  `sudo apt-get install libx11-dev` (for the "ZOOMFIX" X11\_display
+4.  `sudo apt-get install libx11-dev` (for the "ZOOMFIX" X11\_display
     name fix for screen-sharing with e.g., ZOOM)
-4.  `cmake .` (or "`cmake -DZOOMFIX=ON .`" to get a screen-sharing fix
+5.  `cmake .` (or "`cmake -DZOOMFIX=ON .`" to get a screen-sharing fix
     to make X11 mirror display windows visible to screen-sharing applications such as Zoom, see below).
-5.  `make`
+6.  `make`
-6.  `sudo make install` (you can afterwards uninstall with `sudo make uninstall` in the same directory in which this was run)
+7.  `sudo make install` (you can afterwards uninstall with `sudo make uninstall` in the same directory in which this was run)

 *If you intend to modify the code, use a separate "build" directory: